Why ride a fixed gear? Most fixed gear riders ask instead, “why ride anything else?”

 If you use low gears, you (may) ride a fixed gear forever: James has ridden fixed gear ratios between 65 & 75 inches, and he is a miracle of knee health.
 Although he has damaged both knees in other activities (abraded right patellar cartilage, broken left ACL, broken left kneecap), they have healed and he has never experienced any pain riding.
 Would this be the case on a multi-speed bike on which one could push bigger gears?
-Who knows -- but so far fixed gear riding has not damaged the knees of this 64-year-old.
+Who knows -- but so far fixed gear riding has not damaged the knees of this 65-year-old.

-4. Efficiency.
-The fixed gear gives back.
-All the above praises could be sung of riding with only a single speed freewheel as well.
+5. A fixed gear gives back.
+Most the above praises could be sung of riding with only a single speed freewheel as well.
 The direct chainline and total lack of losses to derailleur or internal gear train friction make the fixed gear and single speed drivetrains unassailably more mechanically efficient than multi-speed drivetrains.
-In addition, it seems that the fixed gear has an efficiency advantage over even a single speed freewheel.
-The momentum of the bicycle and the fixed connection between the rear wheel and the pedals make the bike’s continuous motion iron out the rough spots in the rider’s pedal circle.
-This is most noticeable when climbing on a gradual hill suited to the fixed gear bike—you just fly away from freeheel bikes with what seems like no great effort.
-T Of course, the unique experience of having the bicycle giving something back to help with pedaling efficiency affects the rider’s subjective experience, and is a big part of what fixed gear riders refer to when they talk about being one with the bicycle.
+In addition, it seems that the fixed gear has an momentum advantage over even a single speed freewheel.
+The momentum of the bicycle and the fixed connection between the rear wheel and the pedals make the bike’s continuous motion iron out the rough spots (e.g., top and bottom dead center and thereabouts) in the rider’s pedal circle.
+This is most noticeable when climbing on a gradual hill suited to the fixed gear bike—you just fly away from freewheel bikes with what seems like no great effort.
+Of course, the unique experience of having the bicycle giving something back to help with pedaling efficiency affects the rider’s subjective experience, and is a big part of what fixed gear riders refer to when they talk about being one with the bicycle.